galaxyproject/training-material/topics/computational-chemistry/tutorials/covid19-docking/tutorial.md

 >
 {: .hands_on}

 ## Pose scoring with SuCOS

-This step involves scoring of the poses from each molecule against the original fragment screening hit ligands using the SuCOS MAX shape and feature overlay algorithm {% cite sucos %}.
-The conformation and position of the poses are compared to known structures (i.e. the fragment hits) to determine a score.
+This step involves scoring of the poses from each molecule against the original fragment screening hit ligands using the SuCOS MAX shape and feature overlay algorithm. ({% cite sucos %}) The conformation and position of the poses are compared to known structures (i.e. the fragment hits) to determine a score.

 SuCOS scoring returns a value (saved as `<Max_SuCOS_Score>` in the SDF file) between 0 (poor) and 1 (good).